fbpx

 Read on: Issues facing women around the world

-Teenagers are also on the threshold to adulthood and therefore they are more alert to changes around them.
+Teenagers are also on the threshold of adulthood and therefore they are more alert to changes around them.
 Therefore, any degradation or humiliation they might experience makes them feel like it is their fault.
-This only adds on to the insecurities that they may already be experiencing, creating deeper problems like anxiety, depression amongst other psychological issues.
+This only adds to the insecurities that they may already be experiencing, creating deeper problems like anxiety, and depression amongst other psychological issues.

 • Unlearn oppressing myths and taboos

 If we are part of the solution, we are also part of the problem.
 Men are also stakeholders in the reproductive system discussion hence they shouldn’t be left out in this discussion.
-Puberty is natural and one thing is for sure, procreate and fill the earth was not oriented as a solo endeavour.
+Puberty is natural and one thing is for sure, procreation and filling the earth was not oriented as a solo endeavour.

 That said, men should be included for all of us to progress in breaking the menstruation stigma.
-As we can relate that most if not all stigmas like; hide yourself during that time of the month, don’t let them know you are on your periods, don’t step in the kitchen, all are formulated with one denominator in mind.
+As we can relate that most if not all stigmas like; hiding yourself during that time of the month, don’t let them know you are on your period, don’t step in the kitchen, all are formulated with one denominator in mind.
 Men.

 Therefore from an early age, boys should be taught to embrace menstruation a holistic rite of passage that women undergo instead of a shameful process that calls for isolation/quarantine.